Yale Researchers Mapped Star Birth In The Orion A Molecular Cloud ‘To Understand Where We Came From’

 The Orion A molecular cloud lies about 1,200 light-years away from Earth, in the Orion constellation.
 Part of the Orion Molecular Cloud Complex, just like Orion’s Belt, this giant molecular cloud, which also includes the Orion Nebula, is packed with star-forming environments.

 Similarly to the Musca molecular cloud, Orion A is a veritable stellar nursery.
-The cloud is filled with dense star clusters that are closely resemble the birthplace of our sun and where new stars are constantly being born.
+The cloud is filled with dense star clusters that closely resemble the birthplace of our sun and where new stars are constantly being born.
 In fact, Orion A is “the closest star-forming region of high-mass stars,” notes the university.

 The CARMA-NRO Orion Survey aims to uncover the process through which molecular clouds give rise to new stars.
 The research, detailed in a paper published yesterday in the Astrophysical Journal Supplements, is based on a large dataset captured by two different telescopes — the Combined Array for Research in Millimeter Astronomy (CARMA) interferometer located in California and the Nobeyama Radio Observatory (NRO) telescope in Japan.

-“We have combined the zoom of CARMA with the wide-angle of NRO to simultaneously capture the details of individual forming stars and the overall shape and motions of the giant molecular cloud,” says Jesse Fedderson, study co-author and a PhD candidate in the Department of Astronomy at Yale.
+“We have combined the zoom of CARMA with the wide-angle of NRO to simultaneously capture the details of individual forming stars and the overall shape and motions of the giant molecular cloud,” says Jesse Fedderson, study co-author and a Ph.D. candidate in the Department of Astronomy at Yale.

 The data obtained with the two telescopes was translated into maps that image the Orion A molecular cloud at different velocities, depicting how the gas travels through the cloud at every different speed.